Bisonai/sbt-contracts/README.md

 # SBT contracts

-Create NFT (https://wizard.openzeppelin.com/) and deploy to Baobab.
+Create SBT and deploy to Baobab.

 ## Prerequisites